Loretta J. Mickley

 In the News

-Summer 2013: Our latest work on climate change, wildfires, and future air quality in the western United States is in the news.
+Summer 2013: Xu Yue's work on climate change, wildfires, and future air quality in the western United States is in the news.

-May 2012: Eric Leibensperger's research on the US "warming hole" is featured as the Image of the Day on NASA's Earth Observatory website.
+May 2012: Our research on the US warming hole is featured as the Image of the Day on NASA's Earth Observatory website.

 Spring 2010: We get press for a project investigating the impact of kudzu invasion in the Southeast US on soil NOx emissions and surface ozone.